Icelk/kvarn/roadmap.md

 # v0.3.0 Core

-This is a smaller release, fixing several bugs, increasing performance, and adding small future necessary for a good web server.
+This is a ~~smaller~~ less headline-feature-rich release, fixing several bugs, increasing performance, and adding small future necessary for a good web server.

 Name comes from the current plan to move core stuff into it's own crate.